boyvanamstel/posts.boy.sh/_posts/2019-08-07-fake-gba-carts.md

 ![A close-up picture of the circuit board of Final Fantasy VI Advance for GBA showing that it's fake](/assets/blog/ff6-print.jpeg)

 The Final Fantasy VI Advance cart is less dramatic, but a reproduction nonetheless.
-The Nintendo logo looks awfull.
+The Nintendo logo looks awful.

-I haven't completely decided what I'll do with these.
+I haven't decided what I'll do with these.
 Either I'll throw them out, or I'll drop them off at the local thrift store.
 Trashing them means somebody else won't be able to buy (or sell) them anymore.